taw00/element-rpm/README.md

 ### For OpenSuse...

-_Note that OpenSUSE support is still hit or miss._
+_Note that OpenSUSE support is still hit or miss.
+I need reports from testers._

 **Prep (OpenSuse Leap)...**
 ```bash